Introduction

 - Roots: Storage locations that Canon tracks

-- Source: A file discovered on disk
+- Sources: Files discovered on disk

-- Object: Unique content identified by hash
+- Objects: Unique content identified by hash

 - Facts: Metadata attached to sources or objects